May 2018 - December 2018

 Click here for the online application

 Please read our Frequently Asked Questions and Selection Criteria before applying.

 The Our Food Project of the Ecology Action Centre has been working with partners to build what we call ‘positive food environments’ - the physical and social spaces that make it easier to grow, sell, and eat good food.
 We are eager to share the knowledge, tools and approaches that we've learned over the years through the Community Food Leader Certificate Program - to enable communities to keep the food movement growing in their area.

-There will be one half day or full day training each month in participating regions.
+There will be a full day training each month in participating regions.
 Trainings will focus on key concepts that support meaningful and sustainable community food initiatives, while connecting with others in your region.
 A detailed curriculum will be available at the start of the program.
 Program topics include:

 |Participants will work on a food initiative throughout the program, supported by the community food coordinator in their region.
 We’ll connect with participants between trainings to help you reach project milestones.|